XaviTorello/baofeng-dm5r/README.md

 So far, do not exist any tool to program this talkie over GNU/Linux or MacOS, so the unique way is to do this over a Windows environment (can be virtualized).

-This repo contains info and resources fetched from different sources, the main [Baofeng site](https://baofengtech.com/), [Radioddity](radioddity.com)
+This repo contains info and resources fetched from different sources, ie the main [Baofeng site](https://baofengtech.com/), [Radioddity](radioddity.com) and other forums.
+All credits are for the original authors of this resources, this repo is just a way to keep it over the time together.

 ## Links